sonic-molex/sonic-buildimage/platform/otn-kvm/README.md

-# SONIC otn-kvm Demo Instructions
+# SONIC otn-kvm Platform Build and Run Instructions

 This doc contains the procedure to compile, run and test the SONiC-OTN KVM image, the prototype the team currently has.
 For SONiC compilation environment setup, please refer to [sonic-buildimage](https://github.com/sonic-net/sonic-buildimage) and [README.md](https://github.com/sonic-net/sonic-buildimage/blob/master/README.md)